 How to Clean AC Condenser Coils (And Why It Matters)

 Dirty outdoor AC coils make your AC work harder and cool worse.
-Here is the step-by-step to clean them safely yourself in 30 minutes — and what NOT to do.
+Step-by-step to clean them safely yourself in 30 minutes, and what NOT to do.

 The outdoor unit of your AC (the big box on the side of your house, called the condenser) has hundreds of thin metal fins that release heat from inside your house to outside air.
-When those fins are coated in cottonwood, grass clippings, leaves, dust, and grime, the AC can’t release heat efficiently — and your indoor air gets less cool.
-Cleaning the condenser coils is one of the highest-impact AC maintenance tasks you can do yourself, and it takes about 30 minutes once a year.
+When those fins are coated in cottonwood, grass clippings, leaves, dust, and grime, the AC can’t release heat efficiently, and your indoor air gets less cool.
+Cleaning the condenser coils is one of the most useful AC maintenance steps you can do without a service call (it sits alongside the other DIY tasks in our HVAC troubleshooting guide), and it takes about 30 minutes once a year.

 Why This Matters